CHAPTER X

 4. In section 34, for the words "Entries in the books of account", the words "Entries in the books of account, including those maintained in an electronic form" shall be substituted.

-5. In section 35, for the word "record", in both the places where it occurs, the words "record or an electronic record" shall be substituted.
+5. In section 35, for the word "record", in both the places where it occurs, the words "record or an electronic record" shall be substituted.6.
+For section 39, the following section shall be substituted, namely:-

 What evidence to be given when statement forms part of a conversation, document, electronic record, book or series of letters or papers.